InterSystems ObjectScript extension for VS Code

 intersystems.servers object whose structure is defined by the InterSystems Server Manager helper extension.

-Install that extension and consult its documentation about commands for easy setup of connections, plus assistance when editing the JSON definition directly.
+Install that extension and consult its documentation about its UI and commands for easy setup of connections, plus assistance when editing the JSON definition directly.

 For more tips about the